-There have been attempts by some Christians to reinvent the Genesis account of the creation in order to make it compatible with the theories of modern geology and evolution.
-Of these attempts, there are three that are most popular: theistic evolution, progressive creation, and the gap theory, from which the term Lucifer’s flood, also known as the Luciferian flood, is derived.
+There have been attempts by Christians to harmonize the Genesis account of creation with the theories of modern geology and evolution.
+Of these attempts, three are most popular: theistic evolution, progressive creation, and the gap theory.
+It is from the gap theory that the idea of “Lucifer’s flood,” also known as the Luciferian flood, is derived.